Entitlement

 Bloomsbury presents Entitlement by Rumaan Alam, read by Nicole Lewis

-The exhilarating new novel from the author of Leave the World Behind – ‘the book of an era’ (Independent)
+From the bestselling author of Leave the World Behind – ‘the book of an era’ (Independent) – a biting tale for our new gilded age

 Money talks.
 But what if it lies?